 There has been a steady increase in biodiversity in these areas, with a reduction in vigorous weeds and replacement by fine grasses and flowers.
 The tussocks left over winter also provide food and homes for voles, which in turn become prey food for kestrel that can be seen all winter feeding in these areas.

-Dr Iain Barr and the Grounds Team launched a new project in 2015 – our tern nesting platform on the Broad.
+In 2015, Dr Iain Barr and the Grounds Team launched our tern nesting platform on the Broad.

-Constructed on site, and containing around a tonne of pea shingle, the raft is anchored in the Broad over the summer.
-Although it didn’t support any nests in 2015, there was interest from several adults leading to successfully nesting birds in Spring 2016.
+Constructed on site, and containing around a tonne of pea shingle, the raft is anchored in the Broad.
+Although it didn’t support any nests in 2015, there was interest from several adults leading to successfully nesting birds from Spring 2016.

 As well as habitat maintenance through grazing, the cattle dung both fertilises the soil and provides a new habitat that increases insect biodiversity.
 This benefits other areas of the food chain.

 A bug's life

 Nearly 1000 species on campus are butterflies and moths, making this one of the most diverse groups of insects at UEA.

 Our biodiversity puts UEA on a par with nature reserves such as Strumpshaw Fen, a nature reserve around 6 miles east of Norwich that is managed by the Royal Society for the Protection of Birds (RSPB).

 Strategy and policies

 UEA's Biodiversity and Landscape Management Plan sets out the management principles in relation to the University's direct impacts on the ecology of its environment.
 We are also managing our indirect impact on biodiversity through our procurement policies.

 All contractors on site are required to take the natural environment into account.
 Examples include preventing disruption to nesting birds, and adjusting work on natural habitats around the seasons.

 The Higher Level Stewardship scheme (HLS)